OctopusDeploy/blog/blog/2022-03/githubactions-running-unit-tests/index.md

 ---
-title: Running unit tests in GitHub Actions
-description: Learn how to run unit tests in GitHub Actions and process the results
+title: Running unit tests in GitHub Actions description:As part of our series about Continuous Integration and build servers, learn how to run unit tests in GitHub Actions and process the results.
 author: matthew.casperson@octopus.com
-visibility: private
+visibility: public
 published: 2022-03-07-1400
 metaImage: blogimage-runningunittestsingithubactions-2022.png
 bannerImage: blogimage-runningunittestsingithubactions-2022.png